Roman navy: Operations under Augustus

 Under Augustus and after the conquest of Egypt there were increasing demands from the Roman economy to extend the trade lanes to India.
 The Arabian control of all sea routes to India was an obstacle.
 One of the first naval operations under princeps Augustus was therefore the preparation for a campaign on the Arabian Peninsula.
 Aelius Gallus, the prefect of Egypt ordered the construction of 130 transports and subsequently carried 10,000 soldiers to Arabia.
-But the following march through the desert towards Yemen failed and the plans for control of the Arabian peninsula had to be abandoned.
+But the following march through the desert towards Yemen failed and the plans for control of the Arabian Peninsula had to be abandoned.

 At the other end of the Empire, in Germania, the navy played an important role in the supply and transport of the legions.
-In 15 BC an independent fleet was installed at the Lake Constance.
+In 15 BC an independent fleet was installed at Lake Constance.
 Later, the generals Drusus and Tiberius used the Navy extensively, when they tried to extend the Roman frontier to the Elbe.
 In 12 BC Drusus ordered the construction of a fleet of 1,000 ships and sailed them along the Rhine into the North Sea.
 The Frisii and Chauci had nothing to oppose the superior numbers, tactics and technology of the Romans.
 When these entered the river mouths of Weser and Ems, the local tribes had to surrender.

-In 5 BC the Roman knowledge concerning the North and Baltic Sea was fairly extended during a campaign by Tiberius, reaching as far as the Elbe: Plinius describes how Roman naval formations came past Heligoland and set sail to the north-eastern coast of Denmark, and Augustus himself boasts in his Res Gestae: "My fleet sailed from the mouth of the Rhine eastward as far as the lands of the Cimbri to which, up to that time, no Roman had ever penetrated either by land or by sea...".
+In 5 BC the Roman knowledge concerning the North and Baltic Sea was fairly extended during a campaign by Tiberius, reaching as far as the Elbe: Pliny the Elder describes how Roman naval formations came past Heligoland and set sail to the north-eastern coast of Denmark, and Augustus himself boasts in his Res Gestae: "My fleet sailed from the mouth of the Rhine eastward as far as the lands of the Cimbri to which, up to that time, no Roman had ever penetrated either by land or by sea...".
 The multiple naval operations north of Germania had to be abandoned after the battle of the Teutoburg Forest in the year 9 AD.